MarcinBieniek/Fullstack-NoticeBoard/README.md

 ## Description

 Real estate agency website integrated with interactive map.
 Frontend coded in SASS/React; backend made with NodeJS, Express and MongoDB.
+Full RWD.
 The service allows users to register/login and perform CRUD operations on real estate offers.
 Each offer is presented on a map component with a direct location.

 ## Demo